 Effective medications include:

-Malachite green is a dye known to effectively combat white spot.
+- Malachite green: This is a dye known to effectively combat white spot.
 A disadvantage to this method is that not all fish can tolerate the treatment.

 Treatment by Changing Water Temperature